Wrap Your Water Heater and Hot Water Pipes

 Hot water faster — that’s a good incentive!
 If your hot water heater is outdated and due for replacement, you may qualify for a rebate.
 Check for appliance rebates from your utilities:

-Montgomery County residents can get a $250 Property Tax Credit when adding wrapping your water heater in an insulation blanket.
+Montgomery County residents can get a $250 Property Tax Credit when wrapping your water heater in an insulation blanket.

 Is there a difference between insulating an electric and gas water heater?